STM32 GPIO Write Pin Digital Output LAB

 So we’ll head over again to the HAL documentation and search for the GPIO chapter, where we’ll find this listing for the available APIs.
 The APIs are hyperlinked in the documentation file, so you can click the name of the function to go directly to its detailed description.

-So, let’s take a closer look at the GPIO_WritePin() function as we’ll be using it as well.
+So, let’s take a closer look at the GPIO_WritePin() function, for example.

 HAL GPIO Pin Write